OpenArabicPE/newspaper_al-asr-al-jadid/README.md

 date: 2019-03-01
 ---

-This repository contains bibliographic metadata for the privately published newspaper in Damascus, *al-ʿAṣr al-Jadīd*, which was published from 1 October 1908 onwards by Nāṣīḏ Abū Zayd.
+This repository contains bibliographic metadata for the privately published newspaper in Damascus, *al-ʿAṣr al-Jadīd*, which was published from 1 October 1908 onwards by Nāṣīf Abū Zayd.

 # some technical details